Ninjadini/Neuro/Docs/GettingStarted.md

 - This is reflected in the JSON file name
 - You can see the location of the file by clicking `⊙ File`

+### RefIds in file names and JSON
+A new item's `RefId` is a random number rather than the next number up, so that two people adding items on separate branches do not both take the same id and conflict on merge.

+In memory and in the binary format a `RefId` is always a `uint`.
+In file names and in JSON it is written in base36 (`0-9a-z`), which keeps a generated id down to 4 characters - `NeuroData/1-MyItem/4zbc-my_item.json`.
+The generated range is picked so that every generated id is exactly 4 base36 chars and costs 3 bytes in the binary format. base36 rather than base62 because data file names have to survive a case insensitive file system.

+Every id has exactly one spelling and every spelling is one id.
+Note that `20` is base36, so it is the number 72 - not 20.
+Only the text changes; the id is the same `uint` everywhere else.

+Hovering the `RefId` field in the editor tells you the plain number.
+If you want to see it everywhere - the reference drop downs, recent items, validator messages - turn on `Show Raw Ref Id Numbers` in `Project Settings > Ninjadini Neuro`, and ids read as `1v83 (87123)`.
+It is display only: file names, json and the id you type into the `RefId` field are always plain base36.

+### Migrating data from before base36 RefIds
+RefIds used to be written in plain decimal, so `20-wood.json` meant RefId 20 and now reads as 72.
+If you have data from that version, Neuro warns you on load, and `Tools > Neuro > Migrate RefIds to base36...` converts it.

+The migration keeps the id numbers exactly as they are and only changes how they are spelled, so ids held outside the JSON - in save games, prefabs, or hard coded in your code - keep pointing at the same items.

+It can only be run once, and it says so if you try again.
+A name made only of digits is a valid base36 id (RefId 72 is `20`), so there is no way to tell a converted file from an unconverted one by looking at it - which is why the project records that it has been done.
+Commit your data before running it.

+### Changing an item's RefId
+Type a new id into the `RefId` field at the top of the editor and press enter.
+You will be asked to confirm, and told how many other items reference this one.

+On confirm Neuro checks the id is free, repoints every `Reference<>` in the data that pointed at the old id, renames the data file and saves everything it changed.

+Two things it can not do for you:
+- Undo only covers the item itself, not the other items that were repointed.
+- Ids stored outside the Neuro data - in scenes, prefabs, save games or hard coded in your code - are not updated.

 ### How to read from referencable/config at runtime
 ```
 // Get the table of certain type